 Smothering or bottling up emotions is suppressing one’s feelings rather than expressing them openly and honestly.
-Also known as expressive suppression (ES), it is a common technique used to regulate difficult emotions such as fear, anger, and sadness or hide them from others.
+Also known as expressive suppression (ES), bottling up emotions is a common technique used to regulate difficult emotions such as fear, anger, and sadness or to hide them from others.

 Emotion suppression behavior in adults is most likely learned behavior from their childhood.
 Several factors influence whether a child uses expressive suppression as a coping mechanism in challenging situations.